 I take a lot of pride in my work as an information technology professional.
-Not in just my technical abilities but also the other skills that I believe make myself a better-rounded person in my field.
+Not in just my technical abilities but also the other skills that I believe make me a better-rounded person in my field.
 No longer can IT experts sit in a dark room looking at console screens or writing code alone – oblivious to the business and only focused on the technology.
 Every IT professional must possess non-technical skills as well – bridging the gap between IT and business.

 One of the most important things I’ve learned in my career is to become very familiar with the industry you work in.
 Since I’ve been out of the Army, most of my IT experience has been in the financial services sector, working for a loan servicing company and three different banks.
 Banking IT has its challenges and presents unique scenarios compared to other industries with many federal and state laws and regulations to follow, plus the required training all staff has to go through.

 One such example is that all banking employees must know what the Bank Secrecy Act (BSA) is and why it’s important (especially for those of us working for a bank in the I-10 corridor).
 The BSA is legislation used to combat money laundering and tax evasion, and lately used to detect other types of fraudulent activities.
 You’re probably wondering, why does an IT professional at a bank need to know about anti-fraud measures done at a branch?
 I certainly have never worked as an auditor, BSA investigator, or in compliance.
 However, my knowledge with BSA and similar regulations and procedures gave me credibility beyond “the IT guy” and allowed me to better understand their business goals, challenges and vision.

 Think about it this way, just as you would expect information security to be everyone’s responsibility and not just IT’s responsibility, so would reporting suspicious activity and knowing the proper way to do so.
 Things like this become everyone’s responsibility.
 Additionally it ensures that everyone has the right mindset to achieve a common business goal.